 Another excuse for traveling by rail was the chance to take a train that crosses the Fehmarn Belt strait by ferry!
 Yes, it drives right into the ferry at Puttgarden, Germany alongside the cars and patiently waits for the boat to reach Rødby, Denmark on the other shore 45 minutes later.
 During this time, passengers must leave the train and go up the stairs to the upper levels of the boat, where a plethora of duty-free shops and pricey food services can be found.

 When you get this far north at the end of December, the days are pretty short—the sun sets at about 3:30 pm.
 I was hoping that it would still be somewhere in the sky for the beginning of our ferry crossing, but some technical delays meant that we couldn’t get started until around 4 pm.
-So my photos are a bit dark, but for a better look you can also check out this short video that someone made in the summer.
+So my photos are a bit dark (click on them for a larger view), but for a better look you can also check out this short video that someone made in the summer.

 A good share of the vacation was spent cozily on the couch, indulging in movies with my brother and his wife and kids, with candles and plenty of popcorn (this was where the mysterious Danish hygge was to be found, for me).
 We watched some Christmas classics, such as A Child’s Christmas in Wales and The Shop Around the Corner, and some of our childhood favorites including Coming to America and The Muppets Take Manhattan.
 But there was of course also a Denmark outside waiting to be discovered!